higustave12/Free-Mentors_ChallengeOne/README.md

 * Users can view all their mentorship sessions
 * Users can review a mentor after a mentorship session
 * Admin can delete a review deemed as inappropriate

+##Pivotal Tracker stories
+* Use the this link to access pivotal tracker stories https://www.pivotaltracker.com/n/projects/2379750

+## UI Template
+* use this link to access the UI templates https://higustave123.github.io/Free-Mentors_ChallengeOne/